voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?
+v2.0.73.9 :
+ - the various create and join methods are now resolving a new signature.
+Apps must be changed accordingly
+ - prevent dismiss keyguard on incoming call

 v2.0.73 :
  - moved classes to proper packages